-So when my son asked yesterday if he could eat these, I just laughed.
+That’s why when my son asked yesterday if he could eat these, I just laughed.
 Sure, they look like homemade white chocolate, but they’re actually my secret for all-over skin nourishment.

-These homemade lotion bars melt slightly when rubbed against the warmth of your skin, leaving a layer of moisture that softens and protects.
+Homemade lotion bars melt slightly when rubbed against the warmth of your skin, leaving a layer of moisture that softens and protects.
 They’re perfect both in the dry winter months and as a summertime after-sun soother.
 Many people find them especially helpful for dry patches on elbows, knees, feet and hands.

 Need another reason to love them?
 I’ll give you two.
 They’re relatively inexpensive to make and they make a thoughtful gift for teachers, friends and family.
 I keep one in my purse, another one in a soap dish next to the kitchen sink for after I wash dishes, and a few in my pantry to give away.